Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Underneath that, deputy ministers, assistant deputy ministers, senior public servants, departmental counsel, central agencies, procurement offices, regulators, boards, and long-lived program staff keep operating the system.

-That is not automatically sinister.
+That can be ordinary federalism rather than conspiracy.

 Institutional memory matters.
 A government cannot rebuild the civil service after every election.
 Somebody has to know where the contracts are, which statutes matter, which programs are already committed, which courts have spoken, which federal-provincial agreements are active, and which promises are impossible by Tuesday.